noynaert/csc264/02_Registers/02_030_Debugging_With_kgbd.md

 If kgdb does not work for you in Kali, I suggest that you install a 2nd copy of Kali.
 Do not do an "unattended install."
 If you do a regular install, Kali will give you the option to use the KDE Plasma desktop.

+Chose the `SDDM` desktop manager when you are asked to chose.

 ### Virtual Machine + Ubuntu

 Ubuntu has a spin called Kubuntu that uses the KDE Plasma desktop.
 However, there is a system update happening in October, and I had a bad experience after the update.
 The update replace Plasma with Gnome.